open/close all folders

 And of course, Here Comes Char!

-About "Here Comes Char", the song's lyrics are open to some Alternate Character Interpretation which makes it outright hilarious if you think of it as being sung by someone who got owned by Char.
+The song's lyrics are open to some Alternate Character Interpretation which makes it outright hilarious if you think of it as being sung by someone who got owned by Char.
+And it's even more hilarious when you notice that, in the original series, the soldiers that had occupied Amuro's home were dancing to an instrumental version of "Here Comes Char"!

 Andrew W. K. also did a suitably awesome English version of Here Comes Char!.